chrisguest75/shell_examples/56_options_handling/README.md

 # README

-Demonstrate how to use options in shell.
+Demonstrate how to use options in shell scripts.

-TODO:

-* Work out how to push and pop options.

 - [README](#readme)
   - [Bash](#bash)